top of page

 the service recovery paradox

-Having a bad experience can increase customer loyalty, as long as you handle it well.
-Going the extra mile in these situations means that your customers can see the value of continuing to do business with you.
+Having a bad experience can actually increase customer loyalty, as long as you handle it well.
+Going the extra mile in these situations means that you can turn frustrated customers into loyal customers who can see the value of continuing to do business with you.

 5 steps to deliver bad news with grace

-These are the five key steps to follow when you’re crafting a response or communication plan:
+These are the five key steps to follow when you're crafting customer support emails or communication plan involving bad news:

 1. State what happened